-A key mechanism for keeping children safe in education is ensuring that they are given and understanding of how to recognize risk and where to go for help when they need it.
+A key mechanism for keeping children safe in education is ensuring that they are given an understanding of how to recognize risk and where to go for help when they need it.
 Giving children and young people an understanding of what is and isn't appropriate in professional conduct and in their home care can improve identification of concerns and reporting about themselves and their peers.

-Leytonstone School encourages a range of ways for children and young people to report concerns [e.g. including online, via text, worry boxes, and face to face.
+Leytonstone School encourages a range of ways for children and young people to report concerns [e.g. including online, via email (reportit@leytonstoneschool.org) and face to face.
 Using peer support is another way to give children permission to discuss difficult topics and get the help needed.]

-Keeping Children Safe in Education 2019 requires governing bodies and proprietors to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum.'
+Keeping Children Safe in Education 2023 requires governing boards to ensure that children are taught about safeguarding, including online safety, as part of providing a 'broad and balanced curriculum.'